QUIC-FL: Quick Unbiased Compression for Federated Learning: Introduction

-\GI{I rewrote the last paragraphs see if you agree} The works of~\cite{vargaftik2021drive,EDEN} rotate the input vector in the same manner as ~\cite{pmlr-v70-suresh17a}, but then use \emph{biased} (deterministic) quantization.
-Interestingly, the parameter server still achieves an \emph{unbiased} estimates of the input vector after multiplying the estimated vector by a real-valued ``scale'' that is sent by each client together with the quantization.
-Such a process achieves the optimal\GI{?} \nmse of $O(1/n)$ error, and is empirically more accurate than Kashin's representation.
-However, to achieve unbiasedness, the clients rotate their vector independently of each other which means that the parameter server inverts their rotations $n$ times, which asymptotically increases the decode time.
+The works of~\citet{vargaftik2021drive,EDEN} transform the input vectors in the same manner as~\citet{pmlr-v70-suresh17a}, but with two differences: (1) clients must use independent transforms; (2) clients use deterministic (\emph{biased}) quantization, derived using existing information-theoretic tools like the Lloyd-Max quantizer, on their transformed vectors.
+Interestingly, the server still achieves an \emph{unbiased} estimate of each client's input vector after multiplying the estimated vector by a real-valued `scale' (that is sent by the client) and applying the inverse transform.
+Using uniform random rotations, which RHT approximates, such a process achieves $O(1/n)$ \nmse and is empirically more accurate than Kashin's representation.
+With RHT, their encoding complexity is $O(d\cdot\log d)$, matching that of~\citet{pmlr-v70-suresh17a}.
+However, since the clients transform their vectors independently of each other (and thus the server must invert their transforms individually, i.e., perform $n$ inverse transforms), the decode time is \mbox{asymptotically increased to $O(n\cdot d\cdot \log d)$ compared to Hadamard's $O(n\cdot d + d\cdot \log d)$.}

-Our work seeks a way to get the optimal \nmse of $O(1/n)$ along with a faster decode time by the parameter server when compared to the recently proposed state-of-the-art DME techniques~\cite{vargaftik2021drive,EDEN}.